 “Good Brother Hairan,” he called to those inside, “I have come back at last.
 Show me to your afflicted and I shall do what I can.”

 The village leader came as summoned: he was a stringy man who looked to be nearly fifty years old, though Matthieu could not tell if this was his true age or merely an outward sign of a life spent in harsh labor out of doors.
 It had been many months since Matthieu had last lived among the class of his former social peers of Heilicon, who were far too concerned with the making and keeping of their money than with the sweat which bought it.
 He never permitted himself to miss that past life too much anymore after these months in the mission, for every new day since the attack on Heilicon had thus far seemed to him an unwarranted extension.
 How many times he should have perished already, he could not and did not wish to count.

-“We pray God already, Father.
-You go to next house now, they very sick,” the man said as he tried to usher Matthieu and the priest away from his door.
+“We pray to God already, Father.
+Go to the next house now, they are very sick,” the man said as he tried to usher Matthieu and the priest away from his door.